yuloh/blog/content/posts/passport-guide-client-side-javascript-clients.md

 ---
 ## Introduction

 This is Part III of a multi-part series about Laravel Passport.
 In [part I](./../passport-guide-auth-server) we built the authorization server.
-In [part II](./../passport-guide-server-side-web-app-clients) we build a server-side web app client.
+In [part II](./../passport-guide-server-side-web-app-clients) we built a server-side web app client.
 Today we are going to build our secound OAuth client, a client-side JavaScript web application.

 In this guide we are going to build the client using [VueJS](https://vuejs.org/) and [NuxtJS](https://nuxtjs.org/), but the same principles apply to building clients with React or any other JavaScript framework that runs on the client.